Deep Representation Learning with an Information-theoretic Loss: Empirical Results

 \subsection{Results}

-\figref{fig:MNIST_barchart} summarizes the AUPRC of the XDD models on ten target anomaly class detection tasks.
-The $y$-axis indicates the mean AUPRCs in ten repetitions.
-The number on the $x$-axis indicate the digit designated as the anomalous class.
-The blue bars indicate the means after pre-training and the orange bar indicate the means after XDD training.
-XDD training contributes to substantial improvements of AUPRC values in all tasks. \figref{fig:MNIST_barchart} shows that the OOD detection performance from initial training substantially by XDD.
+\figref{fig:MNIST_barchart} summarizes the AUPRCs in ten settings.
+The number on the $x$-axis indicate the digit designated as the OOD class.
+The $y$-axis indicates the mean in ten repetitions.
+The blue bars indicate the means after step 1 and the orange bar indicate the means after step 2.
+It shows that the training with IB loss yields substantial improvements in AUPRC from those achieved by unsupervised training.

-Figures \ref{fig:MNIST_before} and \ref{fig:MNIST_after} illustrate the low-dimensional projection of the test samples using $t$-SNE \cite{icml2014c2_kusner14} after pre-training and after the XDD training.
-The samples are represented by triangles of colors corresponding to respective classes while the labeled examples are represented by black $\circ$'s and $\times$'s.
-This result was obtained when the anomalous target class is eight (yellow).
+Figures \ref{fig:MNIST_before} and \ref{fig:MNIST_after} illustrate a typical low-dimensional projection of the test samples using $t$-SNE \cite{icml2014c2_kusner14} after steps 1 and 2.
+The samples are represented by triangles in colors unique to respective classes while the labeled examples are represented by black $\circ$'s and $\times$'s.

-From \ref{fig:MNIST_before}, we can see that the separation among normal classes in the embedded space are not distinct after pre-training. \figref{fig:MNIST_after} visualizes the separation between the normal classes is increased by XDD which in turn reduce the overlap between target anomalous classes.
+From \ref{fig:MNIST_before}, we can see that the normal classes are not distinctly separated after the initial representation learning. \figref{fig:MNIST_after} shows the dispersion of normal classes by IB loss, which contributes to increasing reduce the overlap between in-distribution and OOD classes.